 This post is broken up into five categories.
 Please keep in mind you do not need to use or implement all of these resources at once.
 If you are feeling overwhelmed, it may be most beneficial to start with your classroom setup and design, then create/add in centers and other academic resources as you use or need them.

-III) Literacy Resources
+III) Literacy Ideas

-IV) Math Resources
+IV) Math Ideas

-I) Classroom Setup Materials
+Get Classroom Setup Resources

 As mentioned above, all of these classroom setup materials can be printed to match your desired classroom theme.
 Just click, print and go!
 Hooray for easy!